Grays Convent High School: School structure

-The Grays Convent High School is a smaller than average school, both in terms of student population and physical area.
-The Grays Convent claims that this allows them to "have the time to care, encourage and support all our students, each of whom are known by name."
-Counselling is offered both by the school and the Diocese of Brentwood.
-Staff meetings between the heads of years are regularly held, in which students are discussed and the provision of extra help and encouragement is considered for those who need it.
-Student progress is relayed to parents at least once a term.

 The school follows the traditional year group system present in most English and Welsh schools.
 Students begin at age 11 in Year 7 and end school in Year 11, progressing a year at the beginning of each academic year.
 In Year 9 students begin GCSE coursework in core subjects and choose their GCSE options.
 In Year 10 and 11 students work upon what they have learned in Key Stage 3 (years 7 to 9) and work towards their end of year targets, preparing for the GCSE exams in year 11.
 From Year 9 students can participate in the Duke of Edinburgh Award, competing for bronze in Year 9 and silver in years 10 and 11.

 All students are placed into one of four houses, each named after biblical women who espoused the school's qualities that are taught to students.
 They are Deborah (blue), Lydia (yellow), Mary (green) and Esther (red).
 The houses are meant to promote community, healthy competition and participation in extracurricular activities.
 Pastorally, the houses determine the members and names of tutor groups and also provide a form of student voice.
 This is done through holding house committees and electing house captains from the student cohort in Year 11 and vice house captains in Year 10.
 The committees consist of house leaders and 12 students.
 They meet often and determine house events and assemblies.
 House competitions are held between the houses and a champion house is regularly crowned.